falsyvalues/dotfiles/README.md

 Sublime Text 3 configuration contains only necessary files for proper [syncing](https://packagecontrol.io/docs/syncing) as recommended.

 ## Visual Studio Code
 Visual Studio Code configuration is on basic level right now, but I will try go align 1:1 Sublime with VS Code.
+Read more on [docs](https://code.visualstudio.com/docs) site.